Gabbi68/DD2480_CIserver/README.md

 - writeToFile

 Stores build information such as pusher id, commit id, and timestamp inside a JSON formatted text file.
+Test the function: The function has been tested during development by providing sample input and validating the output.
+After intigration it has been tested with the other functions by using a test repo (HelloWorld)

 - getProjectFromGIT